rtulke/slowmotion/README.md

 I will extend and rebuild the script this is my first draft let me know where there are problems ;)

-# Tested Webservers

-- Apache1
-- Apache2
-- Nginx (if you have enough power, YES!)

 # Features

 - Socket Initialization: Opens a connection to a target server and sends partial HTTP headers